 Can I visit your factory and museum?

 Yes, you are welcome to visit our factory and museum.
 The visit of the factory and museum is FREE.
-The visits are possible on Mondays and Thursdays in the period from September till July.
-The minimum number of visitors is 4, the maximum number is 10.
-You need te make an appointement for your visit via email@example.com.
+The factory and museum tours will take place every first Tuesday of the month (except in January; they will then be on 10 January).
+The tours start at 11 a.m.
+The minimum group size is 4, the maximum 10.
+Tours last about 90 minutes.
+You need to make an appointement for your visit via firstname.lastname@example.org.

 Complaints about products